Sainte-Clotilde, Paris: Chapels

-The apse of the church, behind the altar, features five chapels, accessed from the reached by the disambulatory.
-The most important, in the center, is the Chapel of the Virgin.
+The apse of the church, behind the altar, features five chapels, accessed from the ambulatory.
+The most important, in the centre, is the Chapel of the Virgin.
 The others are dedicated to Saint Joseph, Saint Remi, Saint Louis, and the Holy Cross.

-The decoration of the Chapel of the Holy Cross includes red banners with Chinese characters, a reminder that the design of Saint-Clotilde was the model for the Sacre-Coeur church in Canton, China.
+The decoration of the Chapel of the Holy Cross includes red banners with Chinese characters, a reminder that the design of Saint-Clotilde was the model for the Sacred Heart Cathedral in Guangzhou, China.

 There are two other chapels facing each other on different sides of the choir; the Chapel of Saint Clotilde on one side and the Chapel of Saint Valere on the other.

 Art and Decoration

 The artwork and decoration of the church was designed to recreate the spirit of a medieval Gothic cathedral.